dmurph/display-mode/explainer.md

 **However**, there is a possible future where, as more display modes are added, developers need an increasingly large space of options that cannot be feasibly captured by individual feature strings, compounding too much with all of the requested possibilities.

-At its core, `display-override` provides a developer-controlled display mode fallback functionality.
+At its core, `display_override` provides a developer-controlled display mode fallback functionality.
 This seems necessary no matter what.
 More customizable APIs could be added and interact symbiotically with this API.

 One example is to allow developers to create their own display modes like so: